Relative free splitting and free factor complexes I: Hyperbolicity: Hyperbolicity of relative free splitting complexes

 \subparagraph{Further induction steps.} Continuing to assume that $D \ge 4$, each further induction step for $2 \le d \le (D-2)/2$ starts with the Big Diagram \hbox{step~$d-1$}, depicted as in Figure~\ref{FigureBigDiagram1} but with column subscript $L_1$ replaced by $L_{d-1}$ and row superscript $4$ replaced by $2d$.
 From there one constructs the Big Diagram step~$d$, using a straightforward notational variation of the construction from step~0 to step~1.
 The key observation which gets the construction started is that the collapse forest for the map $T^{2d}_{L_d} \mapsto T^{2d+1}_{L_d}$ has a component which is contained in the interior of a natural edge of $T^{2d}_{L_d}$.
 This follows by applying Proposition~\ref{PropFSUProps}~\pref{ItemFSUBoundsUpsComp} together with the fact that the number of free splitting units between $T^0_{L_d}$ and $T^0_{L_{d-1}}$ is greater than or equal to $b_1 = 5 \corank(\A) + 4 \abs{\A} - 3$.

 \subparagraph{The final step.} When the induction is complete (which happens immediately if $D=2$), the Big Diagram step~$(D-2)/2$ consists of a single collapse--expand diagram.
 From this diagram discard everything strictly right of column $J$ and below the top row.
 Also, from the projection diagram for $T$ depicted in Figure~\ref{FigureAugProjDiagram} discard everything in the $T$ row strictly to the right of column $J$.
-Then glue these two diagrams together along the two copies of the sequence $T_0 \mapsto T_J$, resulting in the penultimate diagram shown in Figure~\ref{FigurePentDiagram}.
-In this diagram we emphasize also column~$I \in [0,\ldots,J]$ which is defined so that $I$ is the largest integer for which there are $\ge b_1$ free splitting units between $S_I$ and $S_J$, and hence there are exactly $b_1$ free splitting units between $S_I$ and $S_J$; the existence of $I$ follows from the hypothesis of Proposition~\ref{PropMMTranslation} that there are $\ge b_1$ free splitting units between $S_0$ and $S_J$.
+Then glue these two diagrams together along the two copies of the sequence $T_I \mapsto T_J$, resulting in the Penultimate Diagram shown in Figure~\ref{FigurePentDiagram}.
+In Figures~\ref{FigurePentDiagram} and~\ref{FigureUltDiagram} we emphasize also column~$M$ where $M \in [I,\ldots,J]$ is chosen maximally so that there are $\ge b_1$ free splitting units between $S_M$ and $S_J$, and hence there are exactly $b_1$ free splitting units between $S_M$ and $S_J$; the existence of $M$ follows from the hypothesis of Proposition~\ref{PropMMTranslation} that there are $\ge b_1$ free splitting units between $S_I$ and $S_J$.

-The final construction is triggered by the observation that the collapse forest for the map from $T_I$ to $T^h_I$ has a component that is contained in the interior of a natural edge of $T_I$, which follows by applying Proposition~\ref{PropFSUProps}~\pref{ItemFSUBoundsUpsComp} together with the assumption that between $S_I$ and $S_J$ there are $\ge b_1$ free splitting units.
-Based on this observation, we may now follow the same construction steps as above, the conclusion of which is a diagram of the form shown in Figure~\ref{FigureUltDiagram} (where the names $T^D_i,T^h_i$ for $0 \le i \le I$ have been reused).
+The final construction is triggered by the observation that the collapse forest for the map from $T^{\vphantom h}_M$ to $T^h_M$ has a component that is contained in the interior of a natural edge of $T_M$, which follows by applying Proposition~\ref{PropFSUProps}~\pref{ItemFSUBoundsUpsComp} together with the assumption that between $S_M$ and $S_J$ there are $\ge b_1$ free splitting units.
+Based on this observation, we may now follow the same construction steps as above, the conclusion of which is a diagram of the form shown in Figure~\ref{FigureUltDiagram} (where the notations $T^D_i,T^h_i$ for $I \le i \le M$ have been reused).

-This is a projection diagram from $R$ to $S_0 \mapsto\cdots\mapsto S_K$ of depth~$I$, and so the maximal depth of such a projection diagram, which by definition is the projection $\pi(R)$, satisfies $\pi(R) \ge I$, finishing the proof of Proposition~\ref{PropMMTranslation}.
+This is a projection diagram from $R$ to $S_I \mapsto\cdots\mapsto S_K$, having depth~$M$.
+The maximal depth of such a projection diagram, which by definition is $\pi(R)$, therefore satisfies $\pi(R) \ge M$, finishing the proof of Proposition~\ref{PropMMTranslation}.